Use Gluster with Oracle Cloud Native Environment

 sudo dnf install -y glusterfs-server glusterfs-client

-3. Configure the firewall to allow traffic on the ports that are specifically used by Gluster.
+3. Configure the firewall to allow traffic on Gluster's default ports.

 sudo firewall-cmd --permanent --zone=trusted --add-source=10.0.0.0/24